GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 ## Testing

-Tests can be run by running the following command in the benchmark_tools/tests
+Tests can be run by running the following command in the bq_file_load_benchmark
 directory:

 ```